caraya/gulp-starter-2021/src/md-content/theme-json-lesson-plan.md

 The first example shows the `border` family of attributes.
 The code below indicates that all the border attributes are enabled.

-If you set any value to false, the attribute will not be shown to the administrator working on your theme.
+If you set any value to false, the attribute will not be shown to the user working with your theme.

 ```json
 "settings": {